navidsafaeian/Amazon-Robotics-Challenge-with-PR2-Robot-Pick-and-Place-for-object-sorting/README.md

 ![RANSAC segmentation][RANSAK]

-#### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.
+#### 2. Pipeline including clustering for segmentation implemented.
 In order to detect individual objects, the point cloud needs to be clustered.

 Following the lectures I applied Euclidean clustering.
 The parameters that worked best for me are a cluster tolerance of 0.05, a minimum cluster size of 100 and a maximum cluster size of 3000.
 The optimal values for Euclidean clustering depend on the leaf size defined above, since the voxel grid determines the point density in the image.